American Players Theatre

 There's more to the area than APT; take time to explore all there is to offer, from astounding collections to the Wisconsin River and the natural beauty this part of the state is famous for.

 The third full weekend each October, some of Wisconsin’s best-known artisans open their studios allowing visitors a unique, behind-the-scenes view into how their work is created.
 Each year, the Fall Art Tour draws visitors from around the country to artists studios in and around Mineral Point, Dodgeville, Spring Green and Baraboo.
 Join us for a scenic autumn countryside drive.
-Along the way you will learn how the artists work their magic with opportunities to purchase fine art and fine craft from its source.
-More information at www.fallarttour.com
+Along the way you will learn how the artists work their magic in their own studios with opportunities to purchase fine art and fine craft from its source.
+We hope to see you October 14,15 & 16, 2022

 Whether it’s a bike ride through the hills, a beautiful hike through the woods or a canoe trip on the Wisconsin River, Spring Green and the River Valley area is a spectacular backdrop for all types of outdoor recreation.